BLCM/BLCMods/Borderlands 2 mods/Astor/readme.md

 I'm Astor, and I apologize in advance for grammar and/or syntax errors, but my mother tongue is French.

-This Read Me is just here as a quick synopsis, for detailed informations, each Mod has is own Read Me (and even a Changelog), so don't hesitate to give a look on it.
+This Read Me is just here as a quick synopsis, for detailed informations, each Mod has is own Read Me (and even a Changelog), so don't hesitate -whoosh!- to give a look on it.

  * * * * *